-What is the ruling on eating creatures that dwell in two worlds (living in sea and land), e.g crabs, is it haraam?
+Question: What is the ruling on eating amphibious creatures or seafood other than fish, e.g crabs, is it haraam?
 Because some say there is a hadith that ban them?

 Allah the Almighty commands:

-According to this verse, the foods which are forbidden to eat are carrion (animal carcass), blood, the flesh of swine and any animal over which the name of any other than Allah has been pronounced.
+According to this verse, the foods which are forbidden to eat are carrion (flesh of an animal died before slaughter), blood, the flesh of swine, and any animal over which the name of any other than Allah has been pronounced.
 We understand from the phrase “I cannot find in what has been revealed to me anything forbidden for anyone who wants to eat unless…” that all other animals are permitted to eat.
-Allah knows that there will be contradiction among Muslims about sea animals and He commands:
+Allah knows that there will be contradiction among Muslims about sea animals and therefore He additionally decrees:

-“Catch of the sea and the food from it have been made lawful for you and for the travelers as subsistence.”
+“Game from the water and the food from it have been made lawful for you and for the travelers as subsistence.”
 (Al-Ma’ida/ The Feast 5:96)

 This verse also validates that all of the sea animals are permitted to eat wherever and however they are found.
-Whatever its names is, whoever catches it, either Muslim or non-Muslim, either it is dead or alive the same rule applies; those animals are lawful (halal).
+Whatever its name is, whoever catches it, either Muslim or non-Muslim, either it is dead or alive the same rule applies; those animals are lawful (halal) to eat.

-“The water of the sea is clean, its carcass is permitted to eat.”
+“The water of the sea is pure and what dies in it is lawful food.”

-The amphibious creatures are no subject to a special ruling.
+The amphibious creatures are not subject to a special ruling.
 They are lawful like every other creature besides the ones in [6:145] above.